marioperator/AzureSqlScript/README.md

 # Azure SQL - Clean Orphaned Elastic Job Objects

-This SQL script helps resolve issues related to orphaned objects from Elastic Jobs in Azure SQL, specifically when working with **Microsoft Dynamics NAV 2018**.
+This SQL script helps resolve issues related to orphaned objects from Elastic Jobs in Azure SQL.
 When an active elastic job exists, exporting the database to a BACPAC file can fail due to the presence of orphaned objects, such as procedures, foreign keys, views, tables, and user-defined types.

 ## Problem